microsoft/MPPC23-Power-Apps/lab5/README.md

 - Add Connected Service for Power Platform
 - Use the Connected Service for Power Platform to debug the connector
 - Deploy the connector to Power Platform through Visual Studio
-- Add connector to Copilot app created in Lab 02A
+- Create a Canvas App
-- Edit the Copilot created Power App and add the connector to it
+- Add the connector to the Canvas App
 - Test the app
-- Remove the connector when done with testing
-- Deploy the WebAPI to Azure
-- Deploy the API to API Management
-- Export the API to your Power Platform developer environment via API Management
-- Edit the Copilot-created Power App again and add the connector exported from API Management to it
-- Add the connector exported from API Management to the "MPPC23 - Custom Connector" solution

 ## ☑️ Task 1: Create a Web API in Visual Studio